 DR. RAYMOND LEVITT

-Dr. Raymond Levitt, Kumagai Professor of Engineering at Stanford University, is Associate Chair of Civil & Environmental Engineering at Stanford.
+Dr. Raymond Levitt is Kumagai Professor of Engineering Emeritus at Stanford University, recalled to active duty 50% time, and Director of the Global Projects Center at Stanford.
 He teaches classes and conducts research on organization, governance and entrepreneurship in Stanford's Sustainable Design and Construction program.
 He served as Chair of Stanford’s Faculty Senate from 2012-13.

 Dr. Levitt founded and directs Stanford’s Global Projects Center (GPC), which conducts research and executive education focused on the financing, governance and sustainability of global building and infrastructure projects.
 In 2017, he launched a new GPC initiative to explore and create disruptive business opportunities arising from the collection, integration and analysis of “big data” from multiple, public and private sources in emerging “Digital Cities.”